Fresh Ground Beef Stir-Fry

 Please check ingredients for potential allergens and consult a health professional if in doubt.

-• Has dairy (feta cheese)
+• Includes dairy (feta cheese)

-• Includes legumes (chickpeas)
+• Could contain legumes (chickpeas)

 Nutrition Facts (Per Serving)